agathoklisx/libved/README.md

-     actually state machines ( a lot of functions with states and switch and goto statements; very fragile code that seems to work properly though (minus the edge cases :))), and it was a couple of days ago, i actually realized that really this code was a state machine (but not properly implemented).
+     actually state machines ( a lot of functions with states and switch and goto statements; very fragile code that seems to work properly though (minus the edge cases :))), and it was a couple of days ago, i actually realized that really this code was a state machine (but not properly implemented)

    - and a lot of goto's